tidyverse/tidyverse.org/content/blog/tune-0-1-1/index.md

 You can see a full list of changes in the [release notes](https://tune.tidymodels.org/news/index.html).
- The release was originally motivated by dplyr 1.0.0 changes although there are a lot of nice, new features to talk about.
+The release was originally motivated by [dplyr 1.0.0 changes](https://www.tidyverse.org/tags/dplyr-1-0-0) although there are a lot of nice, new features to talk about.

 ## Better `autoplot()`

-The previous plot method produces what we referred to as a _marginal plot_; each predictor was plotted against performance.
+The previous plot method produces what we refer to as a _marginal plot_; each predictor was plotted against performance.
 That is probably the best that we can do for non-regular grids (which tends to be the default in tune).
 Here's an example using the [Chicago train data](https://bookdown.org/max/FES/chicago-intro.html):

 ```r